Belisario Suárez: War of the Pacific

 During the Battle of San Francisco, the Peruvian cavalry, under the command of Colonel Ramírez, had chopped spurs towards Arica and the nearly four thousand Bolivians from the "Olañeta" and the "Illimani" divisions in the Allied Army of the South, abandoned the battlefield back to Oruro, Bolivia, with "leaving scattered accessories, ammunition, and good rhemingtons on the pampas".
 The army of the wayward President of the Republic of Bolivia, Hilarión Daza, did not even attend the meeting in San Francisco.

 For the second time, since the Chilean invasion of Peruvian territory began until the Battle of San Francisco, Colonel Belisario Suárez was in command of the Army of the South, in the absence of General Juan Buendía.

 On November 27, 1879, at the Battle of Tarapacá, the then Chief of the General Staff of the Army of the South, Colonel Belisario Suárez, imposed his authority and his coherent orders against the contradictory orders of General Juan Buendía, to organize the withering Peruvian counterattack, which the civil guard Mariano de los Santos fully fulfills until he snatches from a Chilean, the banner that was the pride of the Zouaves.

 After the Battle of Tarapacá and the arrival of the ragged Army of the South in the city of Arica, Admiral Lizardo Montero Rosas, Political Military Chief of the South, dismissed Colonel Belisario Suárez replacing him with Colonel José de la Torre, doing the same with General Juan Buendía and placing him under arrest.

-Despite Colonel Belisario Suárez having been dismissed and being tried for the setback of San Francisco, Admiral Lizardo Montero Rosas, at the time Supreme Commander of the First Army of the South, had some deferences towards him and gave him the command of the Third Division of the First Peruvian Army of the South.
+Despite Suárez having been dismissed and being tried for the setback of San Francisco, Admiral Lizardo Montero Rosas, at the time Supreme Commander of the First Army of the South, had some deference's towards him and gave him the command of the Third Division of the First Peruvian Army of the South.

 In the Battle of Tacna, he was wounded in the leg and his horse was killed.
 This battle was lost not because of the lack of courage of the Peruvian troops, but because of the overwhelming numbers of Chilean infantry, cavalry and superior artillery, leaving the path to Arica, Arequipa and Lima free for the Chileans to occupy.